JustinOros/pokeazure/README.md

 # 🎮 PokéAzure — Azure you ready?

-A Pokémon-style Game Boy Advance browser game for **studying Microsoft Azure certification exams**!
+A Pokémon-style web-browser game for **studying Microsoft Azure certification exams**!
 Journey through towns, each covering a different Azure exam.
 Play on your phone, tablet, or PC — progress saves automatically.

 > *"Gotta cert 'em all!"*